JordanGibson/Elevens/README.md

 ## The Deck

-The deck – we decided to go and develop an abstract stack data structure as we felt a a stack is the best way to hold a deck as it is first in last out.
-This way it will make it easier to shuffle the deck as well as keep popping from the top of the deck
+The deck – we decided to go and develop an abstract stack data structure as we felt a stack is the best way to hold a deck as it is first in last out.
+This way it will make it easier to shuffle the deck as well as keep popping from the top of the deck.

 ## Project Structure